 Module 5 : Antithrombotic Therapy for Venous Thromboembolic Disease

 Module 6: Antithrombotic Therapy in Atrial Fibrillation

 HOME STUDY LEARNING OBJECTIVES:

-Define the current recommendations for indication-specific intensity and duration of anticoagulation treatment
+Discuss the current recommendations for indication-specific intensity and duration of anticoagulation treatment.

-Recognize strategies used to manage hemorrhagic complications and HIT associated with anticoagulant therapy
+Summarize strategies used to manage hemorrhagic complications and HIT associated with anticoagulant therapy.

 LIVE SEMINAR LEARNING OBJECTIVES: